filipesilva/fdb/README.md

 # FileDB

-FileDB is a hackable database environment for your file library.
+FileDB is a reactive database environment for your files.

 It watches your files on disk and loads some of their data to a database.
 You can use [Clojure](https://clojure.org) and [XTDB](https://xtdb.com) to interact with this data, and also add reactive triggers for automation.